 To evaluate broadband access, TSLAC conducts its own testing of public libraries.
-In 2021, the agency conducted a test of Texas public libraries' broadband speeds and found that 33 percent of Texas public libraries met the targets set by the Federal Communications Commission (FCC).
+In 2021, the agency conducted a test of Texas public libraries' broadband speeds and found that 33 percent of Texas public libraries met the targets set by the Federal Communications Commission (FCC) and the American Library Association (ALA).
 The test results indicate that approximately two-thirds of Texas public libraries are below national broadband standards for libraries.